JanssenProject/jans/docs/janssen-server/auth-server/endpoints/ssa.md

     - `iat` — Creation time.
     - `description` — Describe SSA.
     - `one_time_use` — Defined whether the SSA will be used only once or can be used multiple times.
-    - `rotate_ssa` — TODO - Will be used to rotate expiration of the SSA, currently is only saved as part of the SSA.
+    - `rotate_ssa` — Controls automatic rotation of SSA expiration.
+When enabled, the SSA will be automatically renewed before expiration.
     - `lifetime` — SSA lifetime in seconds.
     - `myCustom1, myCustom2, ...` — if you have custom attributes, they will be displayed here.
 - `iss` — The "iss" is related to the client that created this SSA.